- Men's Screening Tests Slideshow

 Different groups of illnesses can be assessed by echocardiography:

-Valves in the heart keep blood flowing in one direction when the heart pumps.
+- Valves in the heart keep blood flowing in one direction when the heart pumps.
 For example, when the heart beats, blood is pumped from the left ventricle through the aortic valve into the aorta and the rest of the body.
 The aortic valve prevents blood from back-flowing into the heart as it fills for the next beat.
 Echocardiography can determine if the valve is narrow or leaking (regurgitating, insufficient).
 By following how the patient fares clinically, repeated echocardiograms can help determine whether valve replacement or repair is warranted.
 The same principles apply to the mitral valve which keeps blood flowing from the left atrium to the left ventricle.

-The heart muscle pumps blood to the body.
+- The heart muscle pumps blood to the body.
 If the heart weakens, the amount of blood it pumps with each beat can decrease, leading to congestive heart failure.
 The echocardiogram can measure the efficiency of the heart beat and how much blood it pumps; which assists in determining whether medications are needed.
 It also is used to monitor how well medications are working.

-Echocardiography can visualize the heart chambers to detect blood clots in conditions such as atrial fibrillation (an irregular heart rhythm).
-In other situations, the test can help diagnoseendocarditis (an infection of the heart valves) by visualizing "vegetations" (an infected mass) on the valves themselves.
+- Echocardiography can visualize the heart chambers to detect blood clots in conditions such as atrial fibrillation (an irregular heart rhythm).
+In other situations, the test can help diagnose endocarditis (an infection of the heart valves) by visualizing "vegetations" (an infected mass) on the valves themselves.

-Echocardiography also can detect abnormal fluid collections (pericardial effusions) in the pericardium.
+- Echocardiography also can detect abnormal fluid collections (pericardial effusions) in the pericardium.

-Echocardiograms are used to diagnose and monitor pulmonary artery hypertension.
+- Echocardiograms are used to diagnose and monitor pulmonary artery hypertension.

 Ultrasound can detect blood clots in veins (superficial or deep venous thrombosis) or artery blockage (stenosis) and dilatation (aneurysms).
 Some examples of ultrasound testing include:

-Carotid ultrasound is performed in patients with transient ischemic attacks (TIAs) or strokes to determine whether the major arteries in the neck are blocked causing the decreased blood supply to the brain.
+- Carotid ultrasound is performed in patients with transient ischemic attacks (TIAs) or strokes to determine whether the major arteries in the neck are blocked causing the decreased blood supply to the brain.

-The aorta is the large blood vessel leaving the heart that supplies blood to the rest of the body.
+- The aorta is the large blood vessel leaving the heart that supplies blood to the rest of the body.
 The walls of the aorta are under significant pressure from the force of the heartbeat and over time, may weaken and widen.
 This is called an aneurysm, and it can be detected in the abdomen by ultrasound (abdominal aortic aneurysm).
-For those patients with small aneurysm, observation may be recommended and the aneurysm size followed over time by repeated tests.
+For those patients with small aneurysm, observation may be recommended and the aneurysms size followed over time by repeated tests.

-Veins can also be evaluated by ultrasound and it is a common test to assess whether swelling in a leg is due to a blood clot, deep vein thrombosis (DVT) or another cause.
+- Veins can also be evaluated by ultrasound and it is a common test to assess whether swelling in a leg is due to a blood clot, deep vein thrombosis (DVT) or another cause.

 Aside from its use in obstetrics, ultrasound can evaluate most of the solid structures in the abdominal cavity.
 This includes the liver, gallbladder, pancreas, kidneys, bladder, prostate, testicles, uterus, and ovaries.

-For those patients where the radiation of a CT scan (computerized tomography) is a potential risk (pregnant patients or children), ultrasound may be used to look for diseases like appendicitis or kidney stones.
+- For those patients where the radiation of a CT scan (computerized tomography) is a potential risk (pregnant patients or children), ultrasound may be used to look for diseases like appendicitis or kidney stones.

-Ultrasound is the test of choice to diagnose testicular torsion.
+- Ultrasound is the test of choice to diagnose testicular torsion.